-Embedding D4 Secure in a mobile device provides an unparalleled level of data and system security.
+Embedding the Aegis Secure solution in a mobile device provides an unparalleled level of data and system security.
 The architecture leverages Type 1 Virtualization to split the mobile device functions into multiple virtual machines (VMs) to allow for greater operational integrity, more granular system control, and a reduced attack surface.
 Various rules of operation govern the interactions across functional areas and between virtual machines.
 These rules ensure that the system functions in very specific ways.

 Cog Secure Boot — Validates and verifies which configurations and systems are to be booted and loaded onto a device.

 HW Platform –device on which the Aegis Secure platform is installed.
 It consists of the CPU / SoC and embedded components that make up a device.

 - Android OS –This VM contains the Android OS including most of the general-purpose device drivers.
 It provides standard functions of the device from the end user’s perspective.

 - Entropy –This VM is responsible for pseudo random number generation for various cryptographic functions of the system.
 The reliable generation of cryptographically sound random numbers is vital to the system security and integrity.

 - Key Store–Cryptographic keys for encrypted areas of the system are controlled in this VM.
 Having these keys isolated from the rest of the system is critical for system-wide assurance.

 - Secure DIT –The DIT (Data in Transit) VM processes all of the data streams that traverse the Modem and WiFi areas.
 It encrypts this data and sends it across a VPN; protecting the data against eavesdropping and other attacks.

 - Secure DAR –The DAR (Data at Rest) VM provides encrypted filesystem support for the various parts of the system.
 This ensures that data stored on the device is not accessible by unauthorized parties.